LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### Email Authentication:

-Similar to SMS Authentication, once the consumer enters their login credentials, the consumer receives a unique code in the email.
-You enter the code to complete the authentication process.
+Like SMS Authentication, once the consumer enters their login credentials, they receive a unique code in the email.
+Enter the code to complete the authentication process.

 **Pros:** You can access the code on any device, hence, removing the need to have a mobile phone nearby.

-**Cons:** You should avoid logging into your email account on public computers or while you’re connected to an unsecured Wi-Fi hotspot.
+**Cons:** You should avoid logging into your email account on public computers or while you're connected to an unsecured Wi-Fi hotspot.

 ###  Push-based Authentication:

-Instead of sending a code, a push notification is sent directly to a secure application on the user’s device, e.g., a mobile phone asking them to confirm an authentication attempt is made from another device.
+Instead of sending a code, a push notification is sent directly to a secure application on the user's device, e.g., a mobile phone asking them to confirm an authentication attempt is made from another device.
 The consumer can approve or deny access by pressing a button on the device.

 **Pros:**  It provides a better user experience as the consumer does not need to type the code.

 **Cons:** The push notifications can be compromised if the device is lost, stolen, or someone gets access to the device.
 Your phone should have access to the internet to complete the push notification.
 If you are logging from multiple devices or multiple times, you will get many notifications.
-Hence, you might ignore the authentication information like IP address, location, etc. in the push and simply approve it without thinking, which can grant access to the malicious person.
+Hence, you might ignore the authentication information like IP address, location, etc. In the push and approve it without thinking, can grant access to the malicious person.

 ### Authenticator App: